A Word From Pastor Karen

-Sunday School -All children ages 3 – 5th Grade are welcome to join the Sunday School every week following the Children’s word.
-We use the “Seasons of the Spirit” curriculum.
-Please feel free to check it out at http://www.spiritseasons.com .
-See Darlene DiDomineck for more details!
+Sunday School -All children ages 3 – 5th Grade are welcome to join the Sunday School every week following the Children’s time.

-Dorry’s Diner • 468 Mamaroneck Avenue • White Plains • 914-682-0005: gathers “conversation partners” weekly for informal table talk, and sometimes we hear live music.
+Tuesdays @ Dorry’s gathers “conversation partners” weekly for informal table talk.
 There is no charge.
-Just come and order your food from Sylvia, who serves all of us.
-Everyone is welcome.
+Just come and order your food from Sylvia and enjoy the discussion and the company.
 Please join us.
 No reservations are needed.
 Tuesdays @ Dorry’s is coordinated by Dorry’s friends at Memorial United Methodist Church, Congregation Kol Ami, Sisters of the Divine Compassion and The White Plains Examiner.

 A Word From the Laity